-- Assess compliance with this standard. - Incorporate digital accessibility and inclusion in the evaluation of budgetary requests. - Update standard within 2 years of the standard's adoption to define digital accessibility and inclusion standards for internal digital content and provides a timeline for their implementation.
+- o Assess compliance with this standard. - Incorporate digital accessibility and inclusion in the evaluation of budgetary requests. - Update standard within 6 months to define digital accessibility and inclusion standards for internal digital content and provides a timeline for their implementation.
 Regularly convene subject matter experts to review and make additional updates to these standards as needed.